KionoKitse/FridgeMate-P11_00_00/README.md

 * 2020-12-02 Got the layout for the recipe working
 * 2020-12-02 Working on getting PHP and MySQL inputs to recipe page
 * 2020-12-03 Got the PHP and MySQL connections working
+* 2020-12-08 Got finishing up the dynamic generation of pages using PHP

 </details>